-For Visa H1B qualification, 3 years of job experience equals 1 year of university level coursework studies.
+For H-1B visa qualification, 3 years of job experience equals 1 year of university level coursework studies.
 Therefore if you have a 2 year degree and 6 years of job experience you may, by combining the work experience and 2-year degree, have the equivalent of a bachelor’s degree in a certain field.

 You may apply for an H1B visa for a full-time position or a part-time position.

 You can apply for more than one H-1B Visa.
 You can work for more than one United States employer, but you must have separate approved petitions for each employer.

 H-1B Visa Transfer

 You can transfer your H1B Visa from one employer to another.

 There is no limit on the number of H-1B transfer petitions that can be filed.
 When you file an H-1B transfer application from one employer to another, you are legally authorized to work for the new employer upon receipt of the H-1b Visa transfer petitionas long as you’re maintaining status with your current employer.

 An H-1B holder can transfer from one employer to another within a relatively short period of time due to the fact that the H-1B individual can legally begin working for the new employer upon the filing of the transfer petition as long as he or she is maintaining valid H-1B status with his/her current employer (as discussed above).

 This means that if all parties involved in the process act quickly and efficiently (the employer, foreign national, and attorney), the foreign national employee could possibly begin working for the new employer within approximately two weeks.